firstdraft/guides/nouns-verbs-and-grammar.md

 (`""` is an empty string, so all `+`s get replaced with nothing.)

-### One of the only places that whitespace matters
+### One of the only times when whitespace matters

-Ruby is, generally, very permissive about whitespace; unlike some other languages (e.g. Python) where indentation can change the entire meaning of the program.
+Unlike some other languages (e.g. Python) where indentation and spacing can change the entire meaning of the program, Ruby is, generally, very permissive about how you use whitespace.
+You can _usually_ use spacing according to your own taste, and Ruby will be able to make sense of your code.

 So, for example, whether you have spaces between arguments doesn't matter; these two are equivalent: